-The question of why we need to know the collateral value of a secured claim seems quite obvious when a secured creditor may be under-secured—the absolute priority rule of the bankruptcy code dictates that the unsecured portion of the claim be treated as a lower priority.
+The question of why we need to know the collateral value of a secured claim seems quite obvious when a secured creditor may be under-secured, that is when the value of its claim exceeds the value of the collateral securing it.
+In that case, the absolute priority rule of the bankruptcy code dictates that the unsecured portion of the claim be treated as a lower priority.
 Generally, this means the unsecured portion is treated the same as other unsecured claims.
 However, flip it around and you have a totally different issue.
-That is, for an over-secured claim you run into the question of how much post-petition interest does the estate have to pay the secured creditor on top of the principal.
+That is for an over-secured claim you run into the question of how much post-petition interest does the estate have to pay the secured creditor on top of the principal.

 Wait a minute…post-petition interest?
 Isn’t that only available when a debtor turns out to be flush enough to pay more than 100 cents on the dollar to its pre-petition claimants?
 Well, sure, when it comes to most unsecured claims.
 Secured claims, however, can be entitled to post-petition interest even when unsecured claimants are impaired.

-This is precisely what happens when the value of the secured claimant’s collateral exceeds the value of the claim, and we’re not talking chicken feed here–it could add up to quite a lot of money for a senior secured creditor.
+This is precisely what happens when the collateral value of the property securing the claim exceeds the value of the claim.
+We’re not talking chicken feed here–it could add up to quite a lot of money for a senior secured creditor.
 That increased payout to the secured claimant can have a huge negative impact on a smaller pool of general unsecured creditors.
 So, it’s an issue that needs to be carefully considered.

-What’s critical to remember, however, is that the calculation of interest is more art than science, particularly since the calendar date relied upon for determining valuation of the collateral and the method used to determine that value are both subjective criteria subject to argument and debate.
+What’s critical to remember, however, is that the calculation of interest is more art than science, particularly since the calendar date relied upon for determining collateral value and the method used to determine that value are both subjective criteria subject to argument and debate.
 It should also be kept in mind that the secured claimant is entitled to compound interest, if the underlying loan documents provided for such, and even additional fees, costs, and charges as applicable.
-Of this there is no doubt as it is expressly stated in the bankruptcy Code, 11 U.S.C.
+Of this, there is no doubt as it is expressly stated in the Bankruptcy Code, 11 U.S.C.
 Section 506(b).